Black Rock Forest: History

 To this end he hired a forester, Hal Tryon, and a small crew to cull unwanted species and poorly growing trees from wanted ones.
 The forest improved considerably, and upon his death in 1949 Stillman left the forest to his alma mater, Harvard University, for the continuation of its purposes.
 During Harvard's ownership of the forest, 75 scientific papers were published based on research in it.
 Hiking trails were also developed in the forest under the auspices of the New York - New Jersey Trail Conference.
 During the late 1960s and 1970s the Forest faced its biggest threat, as a massive power plant proposed for nearby Storm King Mountain by Consolidated Edison would have flooded most of it to build a large reservoir.
 That plan was eventually abandoned in 1982 after a landmark environmental lawsuit.

-Since Harvard also owns the eponymous forest closer to campus in Petersham, Massachusetts, in 1981 it asked another alumnus, William Golden, what he thought should be done with Black Rock.
+Since Harvard also owns the eponymous forest closer to campus in Petersham, Massachusetts, in 1981 it asked another alumnus, William T. Golden, what he thought should be done with Black Rock.
 He suggested that there were plenty of local organizations which might be able to derive the same benefit from it, and approached them about forming a consortium or similar group to take over from Harvard.
 Many were enthusiastic about the idea but lacked enough funds to contribute even a share of the purchase price.
 Golden decided to purchase the land himself in 1989 and give it to a newly created Black Rock Forest Preserve, which in turn leases it to the Black Rock Forest Consortium.
 Harvard donated the purchase price to the forest as the beginning of an endowment, and Golden added to that with more of his own money.